jellyfish-toolkit/pipe-framework/README.md

             __init__.py
 ```

-create a `config.py` file, there will be configuration for the database
+Create a `config.py` file, as there will be the database configuration:

 `pipe-sample/src/db/config.py`